Princy0605/Employee_Turnover/README.md

 The performance of all models is compared to determine the best-performing approach for employee turnover prediction.

 ---
+## DataSet

+The Dataset is uploaded for easy understanding.

+---

 ## 🎯 Objectives